nusratku35/practise/README.md

 # practise
-i am learning using github
+i am learning how to use github